Fall Wreath on a Budget

 The first project I want to share is my fall wreath on a budget.
 In fact this wasn’t a budget thing at all, I didn’t buy a thing to make it.
 I asked my landscaper hubby if he could get me some gently used burlap off of a tree ball.
 And… two days later he came home with the dirtiest, rattiest thing I had ever saw.
 I about gave up then and there, but decided to try washing it.

-Well, at least it got clean. :) fall wreath on a budgetPretty ratty, huh? :)
+Well, at least it got clean. 🙂Pretty ratty, huh? 🙂

 I asked Jason to make me a frame like the one I made for my spring wreath.
 He took a long piece of 1″x2″ cedar, and cut it in eight 8″ pieces.
 He had nailed them together before I came out so it’s a little crooked, but it got covered up so so you can’t tell.